SilkRose/Pony/stories/metal-magic/metal-magic.md

 She pointed at two more pieces of metal: a flat plate of aluminum and another of copper.

 "We want to get the non-ferrous metals too.
 These types of metal don't get attracted by magnets, but they do conduct electricity very well.
-We can use this to sort those types of metal; too."
+We can use this to sort those types of metal too."

 She moved the magnet over the two plates one at a time.
 As she moved the magnet faster the plates started sliding a bit with the magnet.